nafizjiwa/CSS-Combinators/README.md

 CSS Selectors are used to select HTML elements on our web pages that we want to style.<br>

         CSS SELECTOR {
-               The CSS Rule within curly braces states the css property and values to style the CSS selector.
+               The CSS Rule containes properties and values to style the CSS selector.
         }
  <br>

         h1 {
-        color: blue;       //style the h1 element with the color blue }
+        color: blue;       //Style the h1 color blue
+           }
 | The group of Selectors | What the selector styles | Example |
 | :--------------- | :---------------------------------------|:-----:|